An Image Registration Model in Electron Backscatter Diffraction: Optimization Algorithm

-can be minimized independently and parallel for $i=0, \dots, a / s - 1$, $j=0,\dots, b/s - 1$.
+independently and parallel for $i=0, \dots, a / s - 1$, $j=0,\dots, b/s - 1$ as described in Algorithm~\ref{alg:Vmin}. \ can be minimized independently and parallel for $i=0, \dots, a / s - 1$, $j=0,\dots, b/s - 1$.
 The main difficulty in the optimization of $S^3_{s,i,,j}$ arises from the non-differentiability of $D_{s, i, j}$ along higher dimensional varieties.
 This is caused by the level sets of the function in \eqref{eq:polarAngle2d}, which reads for our setting as

 and the non-differentiability of the distance $\dx_{\S^3 /\mathcal S}(\cdot , q)$, $q \in \S^3/\mathcal S$ at $q$.

 In order to obtain more suitable descent directions, we decompose the subgradient

 into a gradient ``parallel'' and a gradient ``orthogonal'' to the non-differentiable variety.
 The ``orthogonal'' gradient is defined by